bakape/shamichan/docs/installation.md

 # Rebuild
 make

-# Restart running meguca instance.
+# Restart running shamichan instance.
-# This step depends on how your meguca instance is being managed.
+# This step depends on how your shamichan instance is being managed.
 #
-# A running meguca instance can be gracefully reloaded by sending it the USR2
+# A running shamichan instance can be gracefully reloaded by sending it the USR2
 # signal.
 ```